 If the TDLS

-Channel Switch Response frame indicated with status code SUCCESS, then both STAs shall be listening on the target channel not later than SwitchTime after the end of the last symbol of ACK2, as measured on the WM.
+Channel Switch Response frame indicated with status code SUCCESS, then both STAs shall be listening on the target channel not later than SwitchTime after the end of the signal extended PPDU containing ACK2, as measured on the WM.

 P2323L31

-If no successful frame exchange has occurred on an off-channel within SwitchTimeout after the end of the last symbol of ACK2, as measured on the WM, a STA shall go back to the base channel, where they shall be listening not later than SwitchTime after the end of the SwitchTimeout.
+If no successful frame exchange has occurred on an off-channel within SwitchTimeout after the end of the signal extended PPDU containing ACK2, as measured on the WM, a STA shall go back to the base channel, where they shall be listening not later than SwitchTime after the end of the SwitchTimeout.

 CID 16